FAQ for undergraduate students

 What is the GPA requirement for the Biology Honours program?

-Your GPA must average 6.0 over all Biology courses (including courses taken at other institutions for which you receive transfer credit).
+Your GPA must average 6.0 or greater over all Biology courses (including courses taken at other institutions for which you receive transfer credit).
 For more information on the Honours program, please visit our undergraduate research index.

 At what point during an undergraduate degree can I enter the Honours program?